mobashirat/Art-festival/README.md

-# Getting Started with Create React App
+# Art Festival 2021

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you  :
+• can buy any exclusive artpiece
+• you will get any  information about any art
+• by click on button you can add your product

 ### `npm start`